connectbot/connectbot.github.io/index.md

 The main developer is [Kenny Root](https://the-b.org/) with various contributions from the community.

-All of us are on the <strong>#connectbot</strong> channel on [Freenode](https://freenode.net/) if you have questions.
-You can join via Freenode's [webchat](https://webchat.freenode.net/) system or your own IRC client.
+All of us are on the <strong>#connectbot</strong> channel on [Libera.Chat](https://libera.chat/) if you have questions.
+You can join via Libera.Chat's [webchat](https://web.libera.chat/) system or your own IRC client.

 If you're a developer, check out details about how the current codebase is designed.